sustainableui/sustainableui.github.io/src/pages/index.md

 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---

-Sustainable UI aims at improving well-being, equity and sustainability by redefining how user interactions are designed and implemented in frontends. {% .lead %}
+Sustainable UI is a dream turned into reality, where user interfaces are designed and built in a way so that they do not compromise on user's well-being, humanity's equity and planet's sustainability. {% .lead %}

 {% quick-links %}

-{% quick-link title="SUI Headless for React" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Success Differently" icon="installation" href="/" description="SUI goes beyond good look & usability of UI as it is no longer enough." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Green Mode Design" icon="presets" href="/" description="SUI is capable of graceful degradation and leaves user in control." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}

-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}

 {% /quick-links %}

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.

----

-## Quick start

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur.
+{% callout type="warning" title="This page is still work in progress!" %}
+Come back later or follow us on [Twitter](https://twitter.com/sustainableui) to receive regular updates about latest work on Sustainable UI.
+{% /callout %}